-The explosive start to 2018 continued this morning in central London with our LCFMA18 Menswear show where ten pioneering graduate designers showcased their collections to a star-studded audience of fashion royalty like Caroline Rush, CEO of the British Fashion Council, Dylan Jones, Editor of GQ, Sarah Moore and brand and media representatives from SHOWstudio, Maison Margiela, Browns Fashion, Business of Fashion and Dazed to name a few.
+The explosive start to 2018 continued this morning in central London with our LCFMA18 Menswear show where ten pioneering graduate designers showcased their collections to a star-studded audience of fashion royalty like Caroline Rush, CEO of the British Fashion Council, Dylan Jones, Editor of GQ, Sarah Mower and brand and media representatives from SHOWstudio, Maison Margiela, Browns Fashion, Business of Fashion and Dazed to name a few.
 We look back at the MA Fashion Design Technology Menswear graduates that lit up the show.

 Taking place at St John’s, Smith Square, the show started at 10.30am, ahead of London Fashion Week Men’s.
 The show was styled by Adele Cany, who worked closely with the students to help them shape their garments and delivery a smooth and high-quality final collection.
 Makeup was provided by Claire Mulleady and the superb M∙A∙C PRO team, who we’ve worked closely with on many of our previous shows.
 Wilf Petherbridge was the musician, part DJ, part singer and part trumpet player.